 When you become our client, our Tucson, AZ, personal injury lawyers will immediately create a list of witnesses and obtain detailed witness statements.
 We can interview these witnesses during the trial if our law firm does not rapidly obtain a settlement for you.

 We will highlight various sections of the reports that clearly describe the causes of your accident.
 We will emphasize the seriousness of your injuries, the negligence that increased the risk of your accident, and the reactions of people involved in the situation.

 Complete a Free Case Evaluation form now

 Assessing Emotional Distress and Other Losses

-Your losses, in the wake of a personal injury accident, can come in many forms.
+In the wake of a personal injury accident, your losses can come in many forms.
 While property damage and medical bills are often part and parcel of the experience, you may also find yourself contending with non-economic or non-quantifiable losses.

-You can add the value of your non-economic losses to your bills and fees to come up with your total desired accident compensation.
+You can add the value of your non-economic losses to your bills and fees to generate your desired accident compensation.
 So long as you have the evidence you need to back your claim, you have a chance of moving your request for that support forward.

 Filing Your Report